 Step 1: Find a Stock Screener

 A stock screener is a tool that can help you find products according to your preferences.
 This is available on most online stockbroking websites and related platforms such as Yahoo!
-Finance.
+Finance and Kailash Concepts (KCR).
+For quantamental research tools including stock screeners, you may check out KCR.

 You can put any feature you wish to have, say, an annual sales growth of about 5%.
 As you work your way through the market like a Wall Street exec, you can gradually move to advanced screeners that provide better customization.